-We may not be able to identify and produce powdered versions of drugs that retain the physical and chemical properties needed to work with our delivery device.
+We may not be able to identify and produce powdered or other formulations of drugs that retain the physical and chemical properties needed to work with our delivery device for deep lung delivery using our inhaleables technology or through other methods of delivery of drugs using our other formulation technologies.
 Formulation stability is the physical and chemical stability of the drug over time and under various storage, shipping and usage conditions.
-Formulation stability will vary with each deep lung formulation and the type and amount of ingredients that are used in the formulation.
-Problems with powdered drug stability would negatively impact our ability to develop and market our potential products or obtain regulatory approval.
+Formulation stability will vary with each formulation and the type and amount of ingredients that are used in the formulation.
+Problems with powdered drug stability in particular would negatively impact our ability to develop and market products using our drug delivery and formulation technologies or obtain regulatory approval of such products.